Frequently Asked Questions About Venomous Snakes

 Venoms are generally not toxic if swallowed, and must be injected

-under the skin (by snakes, spiders, etc.) into the tissues normally
+under the skin (by snakes, spiders, etc.) into the tissues that are normally

 How big is the venom gland and where is it located?